 You can also buy from ukay- ukay.
 A lot of my friends and aunts find good quality clothes from it.
 Of course, they disinfect and wash it properly.

 Everyone loves shopping especially for women like me.
-Try visiting the mall once or twice a month if possible because people are easily tempted to spend money when they go to the malls.
-This is also true with window shopping because when you see something you like, it will form into a desire of buying it in the future.
-Eventually, when the desire is too high you will most definitely go back and buy the thing.
+Try to only visit the mall once or twice a month if possible because we can easily be tempted to spend money when we go to the malls.
+This is also true with window shopping because when we see something we like, it will form a desire of buying it in the future.
+Eventually, the desire and want is too high to resist.

 Set an amount before going shopping.
-One trick that I found useful for me is to bring just the exact amount that I plan to spend.
-I don’t bring anything other than that especially my ATM or credit cards.
+One trick that I found useful is to bring just the exact amount that I plan to spend.
+I don’t bring anything extra other than that.

 6. Bringing of lunch box at work.

 This is something new to me, to be honest.
-I realized how this can be a way of saving money if lunches are not for free at work.
+I realized how this can be a way of saving money if meals are not for free at work.

 It can be a hassle cooking the food ahead and cleaning up your own utensils afterward but the savings are really worth it.

 An example is in my workplace.
 Lunch is not free so I thought of bringing my own lunch as often as possible.
-Our meal costs 55 Baht.
-I tried to calculate it for 5 days a week, it’ll be 275 Baht and in a month, it’ll be 1,100 Baht.
+Our meal costs 55 THB (90 PHP).
+I tried to calculate it for 5 days a week, it’ll be 275 THB (447 PHP) and in a month, it’ll be 1,100 THB (1789 PHP).
 That is something I want to rather save up.

 Carpooling is a great way to save up for transportation and help the problem of air pollution.
 This is only applicable to those who go through the same route to work or school every day.